DarrenCoppinger/milestone-project-4/README.md

  - STRIPE_SECRET: `<your_stripe_secret_key>`
  - EMAILJS_USER: `<your_emailjs_user_id>`

+14. Migrate the structure of the database design for this project to the new database with the following commands:
+    ```
+    python3 manage.py makemigrations`
+    python3 manage.py migrate
+    ```
+15. Create a superuser as follows, in order to access the Django Admin Panel:
+    ```
+    python3 manage.py createsuperuser
+    ```
- 14. In the top right of the heroku dashboard press the "Open App" button to view your deployed Heroku app.
+16. In the top right of the Heroku dashboard press the "Open App" button to view your deployed Heroku app.

 ## Credits
 ### Media